-In most cases, Huskies usually have 4-6 puppies in a single litter.
+Huskies normally have 4-6 puppies in a litter.
 This can change, however, and some huskies have had smaller or larger litters depending on certain factors.

 I’ll explain everything below.

 Why Do Huskies Have Small Litters?

-You might be thinking that a litter size of 4-6 is small for a reasonably large dog.
-And that’s kinda true.
+You might think that a litter size of 4-6 is small for a reasonably large dog.
+And that’s kinda true!

 This is actually a fairly common litter size for younger female huskies, and in some cases, if the female is bred before 18 months, the litter size can be even fewer.

-Generally speaking, the older the female husky the larger the litter size will likely be.
+Generally speaking, the older the female husky, the larger the litter size will likely be until a certain point.

 Can Huskies Have More Than 6 In a Litter?

 Siberian Huskies can definitely have more than 6 in a litter.

-For female huskies that are bred when they’re “older” at around 3-4, litter sizes may even be up to 10 puppies, although this is somewhat rare.
+For female huskies that are bred at around 3-4 years, litter sizes can even be up to 10 puppies.
+Although this is somewhat rare.

 What Factors Changing Litter Size In Huskies?

 So what determines how many puppies a husky will have?

 As we just discussed, the age of your husky will determine how many pups the will have.
-Huskies bred young will have fewer puppies, and this will increase with age in subsequent litters.
+Huskies bred young will have fewer puppies, increasing with age in subsequent litters.